Florida chicken tender restaurant chain plans to add 4 venues each in Charleston, Columbia

 Several other stores in the Savannah-based chain already are open in the Lowcountry.
 Others are planned as well.

-Tricoastal Properties II LLC of Mount Pleasant sold the property, which sits next to a housing development on Maryland Drive.
+Tricoastal Properties II LLC of Mount Pleasant sold the property, which is next to a housing development on Maryland Drive.

 Prime response